Mushroom Farm Options - Commercial, Container and Home Mushroom Farm Setup

 - Stage 3: Fruiting

-The bags are exposed to fresh air, a little light and humidity, to encourage the mushrooms to ‘fruit’.
+The bags are exposed to fresh air, a little light and humidity, to encourage the mushroom mycelium to form pins and grow to harvest size.
 After that, they can be picked!

 The first two stages can be done somewhere between 68 and 75 degrees F. You need a workbench, compost tumbler and shelves.